nimbrethil81/warboss-companion-dev/SPEC.md

   └── training.js lazily loads kow-training.json (resolved via index.json → training_file)
   └── Outside the boot chain — on failure or malformed data it shows an empty/error state; core modes unaffected
 ```

+**Enum validation — fail-loud validator, catch-and-surface caller.** `resolver.js`'s `validateUnitEnums()` *throws* on any unlisted `type`/`size` — a loud, located signal for the data author.
+The `app.js` call site (`_validateArmyEnums`, run once both army data and enums have resolved) deliberately reconciles that with Fail Gracefully: it catches the throw, logs the full located detail to `console.error`, and surfaces the first offending `unit_id`+field in the on-screen data notice — but never nulls `armyData` or blocks boot.
+An enum violation is an authoring bug, not a runtime condition; for a single-user app the right response is a visible warning plus one wrong value, not a bricked Battle/Chronicle mid-session.
+This is intentional, not an oversight.
+The same pure validator is reusable in a Node/CI pre-deploy step for the public-release phase (§2, Future Proofing), where rejecting bad data before ship is the correct posture.

 ### Google Sheets Schema